parkjan4/Mtendeli/README.md

 Today, refugees at the Mtendeli camp, Tanzania, fetch water manually from a tap stand to their camps to use for the next day or two.
 However, it is at times extremely challenging to assess whether the water is still safe to consume due to varying climate conditions every day and many opportunities of contamination in an often-unsanitary refugee camp environment.
 Well-known first- or second-order decay models have failed in producing consistently accurate predictions.
 This project first conducts an in-depth data analysis and takes a machine learning approach to predict future water quality to address these key issues.

+For complete and detailed results, please refer to `Report.pdf`.
+For a brief overview, refer to `Presentation.pdf`.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.